The Learning Zone Model

 Moving Beyond Your Comfort Zone

-Imagine that you've been asked to do something completely new.
+You've been asked to do something completely new.
 Something beyond your experience or skills.
-How would you react?
-Would you be excited about the prospect of learning something new?
-Or would you feel stressed and overwhelmed?
+How do you react?
+Are you excited by the prospect of learning something new?
+Or do you feel stressed and overwhelmed?

-In this article, we take a closer look at the three stages we often move through when tasked with learning a new skill.
+In this article, we take a closer look at the three stages we often move through when we're tasked with learning a new skill.
 These stages comprise the Learning Zone Model.

 What Is the Learning Zone Model?

 The Learning Zone Model was originally developed by psychologist Lev Vygotsky, but has since been popularized by many other educational professionals, including adventurer and educator Tom Senninger.

-It demonstrates how – in order to learn successfully – we must be challenged.
-But the balance needs to be just right: if we're not pushed hard enough, we're unlikely to move beyond our Comfort Zone, but pushed too hard and we start to feel panicked and overwhelmed.
-In both cases, learning becomes restricted.
+It demonstrates how, in order to learn successfully, we must be challenged.
+But the balance needs to be just right: if we're not pushed hard enough, we're unlikely to step out of our Comfort Zone; but if we're pushed too hard, we start to panic and feel overwhelmed.
+In both cases, learning is restricted.
 Instead, we need to aim for the "sweet spot" that is the Learning Zone.

 Figure 1 illustrates the three zones that comprise the Learning Zone model.